acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_install.md

+      --image string                          Override the default image used for the deployment --ingress-class-name string             The ingress class name to assign to all created ingress resources (default '') --internal-cluster-domain string        The Kubernetes internal cluster domain (default svc.cluster.local) --lets-encrypt string                   enabled|disabled|staging.
+If enabled, acorn generated endpoints will be secured using TLS certificate from Let's Encrypt.
+Staging uses Let's Encrypt's staging environment. (default disabled)
+      --lets-encrypt-email string             Required if --lets-encrypt=enabled.
+The email address to use for Let's Encrypt registration(default '')
+      --lets-encrypt-tos-agree                Required if --lets-encrypt=enabled.
+If true, you agree to the Let's Encrypt terms of service (default false)
-      --image string                          Override the default image used for the deployment --ingress-class-name string             The ingress class name to assign to all created ingress resources (default '') --internal-cluster-domain string        The Kubernetes internal cluster domain (default svc.cluster.local) --mode string                           Initialize only 'config', 'resources', or 'both' (default 'both') -o, --output string                         Output manifests instead of applying them (json, yaml) --pod-security-enforce-profile string   The name of the PodSecurity profile to set (default baseline) --set-pod-security-enforce-profile      Set the PodSecurity profile on created namespaces (default true) --tls-enabled                           If true HTTPS URLs will be rendered for HTTP endpoint URLs (default false)
+      --mode string                           Initialize only 'config', 'resources', or 'both' (default 'both') -o, --output string                         Output manifests instead of applying them (json, yaml) --pod-security-enforce-profile string   The name of the PodSecurity profile to set (default baseline) --set-pod-security-enforce-profile      Set the PodSecurity profile on created namespaces (default true)
 ```

 ### Options inherited from parent commands